-AI vs Pro Gamers?
+AI vs. Pro Gamers?
 Who wins?
-Back in 2016, AlphaGo made headlines in South Korea when it beat the best GO player in the world, Lee Sedol in 4 games.
-From that point, it was becoming very clear that the advancement in AI technology was further along than many experts predicted.
-So obviously in Korea, there came talk of whether an AI computer can beat a top Starcraft 2 pro gamer.
+Back in 2016, AlphaGo made headlines in South Korea when it beat the best GO player in the world, Lee Sedol, in 4 games.
+From that point, it was becoming clear that AI technology advancement was further along than many experts predicted.
+So obviously, in Korea, there came talk of whether an AI computer can beat a top Starcraft 2 pro gamer.
 Korea has by far the top Starcraft 2 pro gamers in the world.
 Many of them feel the idea of an AI beating a top Starcraft 2 pro is decades away.
-However, DeepMind the creator of AlphaGo has come out with AlphaStar which now beats 99.8% of all human players on StarCraft 2.
+However, DeepMind, the creator of AlphaGo, has come out with AlphaStar, which now beats 99.8% of all human players on StarCraft 2.
 In addition, back in 2018, OpenAI‘s Dota 2 AI easily beat an Esports team in back-to-back victories.

 AI vs. Pro Gamers – Who Wins?

 Most in the Esports industry feel that a highly advanced AI system like AlphaGo, DeepMind, or OpenAI will eventually be able to beat the best professional pro gamer in any game.
 While Chat GPT is trending big in 2023, it has not fully been applied to gaming.
 Fans of Starcraft 2, Dota, or League of Legends, know that the current AI can’t beat a top-level professional.
 The strategies involved in the games are countless, and it is very hard to imagine a computer being able to outthink a human gamer when decisions constantly need to be changed and adapted.
 For example, Starcraft 2 is a fairly strategic game with depth.
 Therefore it is not easy for an AI program to imitate the state-of-the-art strategic plays of professional gamers.